Canadian Residential Schools & Colonial Institutions Database

 "Too many Canadians know little or nothing about the deep historical roots of these conflicts.
 This lack of knowledge has serious consequences for First Nations, Inuit and Metis peoples and for Canada."

 TRC Final Report, 2015

-Residential schools were created and run by the federal government, and religious institutions.
-Children were forceable removed from their families and communities and sent to residential schools, they were often given numbers to identify them and were forbidden to speak their native languages.
-The goal of residential schools was to strip Indian children of their culture, language, and lifeways.
-In 1920, amendments to the Indian Act make it mandatory for every Indian child between the ages of seven and sixteen years, to attend Indian residential school.
-The goals of the Canadian government were to assimilate Indians into the body politic until not a single Indian remained.
-Indian children suffered horrific abuse at residential schools, many died and were buried in unmarked and unrecorded graves.
-The aftermath continues today as intergenerational trauma resulting from an attempted cultural genocide.
+Children were forcibly removed from their families and communities and sent to residential schools, where they were often given numbers to identify them and were forbidden to speak their native languages.
+In 1920, amendments to the Indian Act made it mandatory for every Indian child between the ages of seven and sixteen years old to attend an Indian residential school.
+The goal of the Canadian government was to assimilate Indians into the body politic until not even one remained.
+As a result of the horrific abuse Indian children suffered at residential schools, many died and were buried in unmarked and unrecorded graves.
+The effect of the mistreatment children faced in residential schools continues today as intergenerational trauma resulting from an attempted cultural genocide.

-Minimally there were 161 residential schools, 636 Indian day schools, and 31 Indian hospitals in Canada.
-Totaling minimally; 829 colonial institutions in Canada that communities need to search for unmarked burials.
+There were at least 161 residential schools, 636 Indian day schools, 31 Indian hospitals in Canada, totaling a minimum of 829 colonial institutions in the country whose communities need to search for unmarked burials.